F-Urquizo/Repositorio_Reto/GDD_Template copy.md

 _(define the main activities and the expected dates when they should be finished.
 This is only a reference, and can change as the project is developed)_

+1. Develop MySQL Database (22 of March)
+    1. UML diagram
+    2. Dummy cases
-1. develop base classes
+1. develop base classes (30 of March)
     1. base entity
         1. base player
-        2. base enemy
+        2. base card
-        3. base block
+        3. base deck
   2. base app state
-        1. game world
+        1. game menu
-        2. menu world
+        2. inventory
+        3. game scene
-2. develop player and basic block classes
+2. develop player and basic block classes (7 of April)
-    1. physics / collisions
+    1. combatManager
-3. find some smooth controls/physics
+    2. UIManager
+    3. playerManager
-4. develop other derived classes
+3. develop other derived classes (13 of april)
-    1. blocks
-        1. moving
-        2. falling
-        3. breaking
-        4. cloud
-    2. enemies
-        1. soldier
-        2. rat
-        3. etc.
-5. design levels
+4. design levels
-    1. introduce motion/jumping
+    1. Enemy's IA
-    2. introduce throwing
+    2. Enemy's deck
-    3. mind the pacing, let the player play between lessons
+    3. testing
-6. design sounds
+6. design sounds & music (17 of april)
-7. design music

-_(example)_